Your RUN/WALK Resource! Learn more

 The Portland Running Company Race Team Grand Prix is a friendly, year-long competition between registered members of our Race Team.
 Team members score points and move up the yearly standings by running any of the selected races that constitute the Grand Prix.
 You can think of it a little bit like the corporate squash ladder, with fewer complications at work.
 Prizes are handed out at year's end.
 Champions will have their names engraved on our perpetual trophy, the Katey Angel Cup, on display at The Run Pub.

-Click here for the full explanation and rules.
+Click here for 2025 rules.

 Click here for final 2022 standings and results.